 Changes are coming to VPR's program schedule in October 2017.
 Here’s everything you need to know about the new programs and when to listen.

-- It’s Been A Minute - Saturdays at 10 a.m.
+- New Program: IT'S BEEN A MINUTE — Saturdays at 10 a.m.

-'It's been a minute' is another way of saying 'let's catch up.'
+"It's been a minute" is a way of saying, "let's catch up."
 Host Sam Sanders does just that every Saturday with two guest journalists.
 It’s a conversation not just about what happened during the week, but how it felt for people who can't stop following the news, but are exhausted by it.

 It’s Been A Minute also includes a deep dive conversation with a guest or into a topic, and a call out to a listener to find out what’s happening in their community.
 The show concludes with a montage of listeners letting us know the best thing that happened to them during the week.
 Listeners will walk away feeling both smarter about what's happening in the world and refreshed for the rest of their day.

 The program debuted as a podcast this summer.
 In an interview, Sanders said, “We will always surprise you.
 And we'll never be afraid to laugh at ourselves.”